zgiannuzzi/HHA504_assignment_storage/README.md

 ### GCP

-1. Used proffessors program the upload files to gcp and changed neccessary paths
+1. Used professors program and uploaded files to gcp and changed neccessary paths
    - I did use githgub code space and realized I had to install google client library using the following "pip install --upgrade google-cloud-storage"
 ```python
 from google.cloud import storage